Don't worry, we speak : Español (Spanish), too!

 Contxto – As you read this, trips around the world are being canceled, flights are grounded, and suitcases are stowed away for a better day.

 Last week, it let go of 400 employees distributed among Brazil, Uruguay, and Colombia.
 Because of labor regulations in Argentina, it could not fire staff in that country.
-Its deal to acquire Mexican platform Best Day is also being reevaluated and may not fall through after all.
+Its deal to acquire Mexican platform Best Day is also being reevaluated and may not take place after all.

 2020, a year to remember for Despegar and Best Day